 Membership of the Royal Entomological Society is international and open to all that are interested in entomology.
 Applications for Fellowship are invited from those who have made a substantial contribution to entomology, through publications or other evidence of achievement.
 Fellows are entitled to make use of the title "Fellow of the Royal Entomological Society" and the suffix "FRES" may be regarded as an academic qualification.
-Also, Members (except student members) may use the suffix "Mem.
+Also, Members may use the suffix "Mem.
 R.E.S.".

 RES membership benefits: